-Operating and finance income is derived from the Company's activities as a provider of transmission services.
+Revenue and finance income is derived from the Company's activities as a provider of transmission services.
 The vast majority of the Company's income is derived from NGET.

-Finance income for the year amounted to £3,135k (2014: £nil), and represents the finance income that would have been generated from an efficient stand-alone "transmission owner".
+Finance income for the period amounted to £12,314k (2016: £11,680k), and represents the finance income that would have been generated from an efficient stand-alone "transmission owner".
 The finance income has been recorded in accordance with the principal accounting policies adopted by the Company.
-A discussion of the critical accounting policies adopted by the Company is shown in the accounting policies section of the regulatory financial statements commencing on page 30.
+A discussion of the critical accounting policies adopted by the Company is shown in the accounting policies section of the financial statements commencing on page 35.

-Operating income for the year amounted to £2,780k (2014: £nil), and primarily represents the operating income that would be generated by an efficient provider of operating services to NGET, our principal customer.
+Revenue for the period amounted to £4,370k (2016: £4,357k), and primarily represents the operating income that would be generated by an efficient provider of operating services to NGET, our principal customer.
 Such services include those activities that result in the efficient and safe operation of the transmission assets, and are reflective of the costs incurred in providing those services, including the cost of insuring those assets on behalf of a stand-alone transmission owner.
-Operating income has been recorded in accordance with the principal accounting policies adopted by the Company.
+Revenue has been recorded in accordance with the principal accounting policies adopted by the Company.